Dropedge: Towards Deep Graph Convolutional Networks On Node Classification

 Q: How does DropEdge work?

 A: DropEdge works by randomly dropping edges from the input graph during each training epoch.
-This forces the GCN to learn more robust features and prevents over-reliance on specific connections.
+This forces the GCN to learn more strong features and prevents over-reliance on specific connections.

 Q: What are the benefits of using DropEdge?